-The variances in questions are huge.
+The variances in questions are enormous.
 Your temptation will be to try to prepare by answering a million different questions and getting to the right answer.
 This is counterproductive.

 The real challenge will be structuring your answers

-In my opinion, the secret to succeeding in the interviews lies outside of the realm of whether your answer is correct or not.
-Instead, you should focus on delivery of your answer.
+The secret to succeeding in the interviews is not whether your answer is correct or not.
+Instead, you should focus on the delivery of your solution.

 |Interested in assessing||Likely NOT a focus|

 |What’s your thought process when breaking down a fuzzy problem?||Do you get to the ‘right’ answer to my question?|